|

 Biography

-the city of Linz, Austria.
-I attended medical school in Vienna, and
+of Linz, Austria.
+I attended medical school in Vienna, and consumed my

-consumed my training to become an orthopaedic trauma surgeon mainly at the
+training to become an orthopaedic trauma surgeon mainly at the trauma

-trauma surgery department in the common hospital of Linz.
-I also bounced
+surgery department in the common hospital of Linz.
+I also bounced around

-around in several further departments all over Austria, Europe and even in
+in several further departments all over Austria, Europe and even in the

-therefore is Hand and Microsurgery but I also cover regular trauma
+therefore is Hand and Microsurgery but I also cover orthopedic

-surgery.
-In 2000 I co-founded the microsurgical research and training
+trauma-surgery.
+In 2000 I co-founded the microsurgical research and

 offering international microsurgery courses to attendants from all over